Jason0214/PersonalWebsite/docs/posts/brute-force-open-ssh-port.md

 tags: [ network ]
 ---

-I was living in a hotel in the qurantine time, which has a very bad network.
+I was living in a hotel in the quarantine time, which has a very bad network.
 While I was doing some network configuration checking, I accidentally found the ssh port of the router is open.

 <!-- more -->

 ## Scan open ports

-I was scanning the router for an open HTTP port where I found its ssh port openning.
+I was scanning the router for an open HTTP port where I found its ssh port opening.
 ``` bash
     nmap $TARGET_IP
 ```